-Ontario's Public Service Pension Plan
+Ontario Public Service Pension Plan (OPSPP)

-The OSC provides pension benefits to its full-time employees through participation in Ontario's Public Service Pension Plan (OPSPP), which is a multi-employer defined benefit pension plan.
+The OSC provides pension benefits to its full-time employees through participation in the OPSPP.
 The Province of Ontario is the sole sponsor of the OPSPP.
 This plan is accounted for as a defined contribution plan because sufficient information is not provided to the OSC or otherwise available for the OSC to apply defined benefit plan accounting to this pension plan.

 The plan sponsor is responsible for ensuring that the pension funds are financially viable.
 Any surpluses or unfunded liabilities arising from statutory actuarial funding valuations are not assets or obligations of the OSC.
-The OSC is not exposed to any liability to the plan for other entities' obligations under the terms and conditions of the multi-employer plan.
+The OSC is not exposed to any liability to the plan for other entities' obligations under the terms and conditions of the plan.
 There is no deficit or surplus in the plan that could affect the amount of future contributions for the OSC.